 VUcept is a peer mentor organization with over fifty years of experience mentoring new students through their transition to the Vanderbilt community.
-VUceptors facilitate the development of first-year students (VUceptees) by holding Visions sessions within the living and learning community of The Ingram Commons and by connecting VUceptees to upperclass students and faculty.
+VUceptors facilitate the development of first-year students (VUceptees) by holding Visions sessions within the living and learning community of The Ingram Commons and by connecting VUceptees to upper-division students and faculty.
 While student VUceptors are integral to the Vanderbilt Visions program, their mission does not end there.
 VUcept requires intentional campus engagement from its members, as an effort to pursue campus culture change and in order to help first-year students integrate into the larger Vanderbilt community.
 In doing so, VUcept continually emphasizes the value of collaborative exploration, brave spaces, and peer mentorship.

 Unite & Uplift